 We are joined today by our first Australian guest ever!
 Melissa Penfold is Australia’s foremost authority on style and design, a bestselling author, columnist, editor, and journalist.
-She calls her book Living Well by Design the ultimate decorating book.
 Melissa talks about keeping design simple, functional, and uniquely you.
-We also discuss a lot of pointers from her book to help you create a style that makes you happy.
+We also discuss a lot of pointers to help you create a style that makes you happy.

 What You’ll Hear on This Episode:

 - Why Melissa doesn’t think design is “hard”.

 - How to play up your home’s strengths.

 - How to differentiate your house especially in a subdivision.

 - What are Melissa’s g0-to design elements?

 - How to shop for quality no matter your budget.